New Revised Standard Version

 Verse 28

-Then you will call for wisdom, but I will not answer.
-You may look for me everywhere, but you will not find me.
+Then they will call upon me, but I will not answer; they will seek me diligently but will not find me.

 Verse 29